mschneider82/milter/README.md

 * Errors exported
 * Changed: EnvFrom and RcptTo addresses are now always converted to lowercase
 * Added all Protocol Options and Actions from libmilter (session.go)
+* Added SymListFactory to Set the list of macros that the milter wants to receive from the MTA for a protocol stage
+* Refactored to common consts names for Milter Commands